TEMPERATURE LOG SHEET TEMPLATE

 For larger storage areas, the frequency of monitoring can also sometimes depend on the location of the fridge and freezer.
 A regular temperature mapping every 2 to 3 years of the whole storage facility is advised to determine which spot receives the lowest and highest temperatures.

 Below is an example of a basic temperature log template we can provide you with at FoodDocs.
-This template can fit your requirements as it is editable.
-The printable fridge and freezer temperature log sheet from our HACCP software can help you monitor your temperature requirements with ease.
+This temperature log sheet template can fit your requirements as it was made based on the common monitoring procedures in food establishments.

 Many companies use smart fridges or IoT (Internet of Things) sensors nowadays.
 This means that the fridge or freezer's temperatures will automatically be sent to the maintenance team when the temperature is out of range.
 It seems convenient, but there are some points you should keep in mind:

-1. Relay of information must be programmable to first reach the quality assurance inspector then the other involved employees.
-As soon as the critical limit is breached, corrective action must be applied as soon as possible - whether to close the door, immediately use the product, or dispose of it.
+1. Relay of information must be programmable to first reach the quality assurance inspector and then the other involved employees.
+As soon as the critical limit is breached, corrective action must be applied as soon as possible - whether to close the door to reach the correct temperature level, immediately use the product, or dispose of it.
 If the information is only sent to the maintenance company, the corrective action cannot be taken straight away, and food safety and hygiene cannot be guaranteed in time.

 3. Smart fridges and freezers rely on the internet to deliver the data to your main database.
 In the absence of a strong connection, monitoring can be delayed and quality assurance inspectors may miss any non-compliance.

 4. IoT device sensors are very sensitive.
 They can also be easily damaged when mishandled.
 Damages would mean that faulty reading can be recorded.
 In such events, a manual thermometer must be ready to double-check temperature readings.

 How can I help my team keep in mind filling temperature logs?